TyWal456/security-login-lab/README.md

 This offline educational rule is not a SIEM, EDR tool, or proof of production experience.
 It does not detect distributed attempts across IPs/devices, failure-only attacks, or behavior outside the time windows.
 It counts duplicate records independently.
 It loads the CSV into memory and is designed for small lab datasets.

-The HTML is a static report generated directly from Python's findings, not a live dashboard.
-I re-ran Python and refreshed the HTML to update it.
-All styling is local; no internet connection is needed.
+The HTML is a static report generated directly from the Python findings rather than a live dashboard.
+Updated results require the Python program to be rerun and the HTML report to be refreshed or reopened.

-Use the investigation template to explain what you know, what you still need to verify, and why your recommended response is appropriate.
+The investigation template documents known evidence, information requiring additional verification, and the reasoning behind a recommended response.
+Any proposed disruption to distribution or manufacturing systems would require coordination with the appropriate system owners.
+This program performs no containment actions.
 Coordinate any proposed disruption to distribution/manufacturing systems with their owners.
-This program takes no containment actions.

 ## Published repository of Project on GitHub